itsananderson/itsananderson.github.io/source/_posts/2014-07-01-azure-blob-storage-and-node-first-steps.markdown

 Ideally, you should choose the same location as your web site or web service.
 If in doubt, choose the location nearest to you.

-During dev time, you probably won't want to be accessing production data.
+During dev time, you probably won't want to work against production data.
 To avoid this, you can create a second storage account using the steps above.

 ### Configure Access Keys